Frequently Asked Questions

 To learn more about these options visit our membership section.

 Yes!
 Purchasing a membership for someone else is a beautiful way to help support the vision of this project and to give a loved one the unique gift of connection to community.
-After making the purchase, send the receipt to the recipient and they can fill in the relevant membership forms.
+After making the purchase, send the receipt to the recipient and they will need to complete the required membership forms.

-There will be a junior membership category for those who are under 18 years of age.
+Yes!, There is a Junior Membership category for those who are under 18 years of age.
 These members will not have voting rights and other rights available to certain other membership categories.
 A Family membership can include a Junior member.

 There will be various services on the site which will not require a membership.
 Members will be able to access the clubhouse, bar, swimming pool, and restaurant, and will receive discounts on use of other facilities.
 In the interests of making this venture a success, users of the facilities are encouraged to become members.